Strongly reversible classes in $\mathrm{SL}(n,\mathbb{C})$: Preliminaries

 \subsection{Weyr canonical form}

-In this section, we will recall the Weyr canonical form introduced by the Czech mathematician Eduard Weyr in 1885.
-The Weyr form is preferred over the Jordan form when dealing with problems concerning matrix centralizers.
-For a detailed discussion on the theory of Weyr canonical forms; see \cite{COV}, \cite{Sh1}, and \cite{Sh2}.
+In this section, we recall the notion of the Weyr canonical form introduced by the Czech mathematician Eduard Weyr in 1885.
+The Weyr form is preferred over the Jordan form when dealing with problems concerning matrix centralisers.
+We refer to \cite{Sh1, COV, Sh2} for a detailed discussion on the theory of Weyr canonical forms.